theupdateframework/taps/tap3.md

 <pre>
 {
   "signed": {
-    // These are the keys for each KEYID listed in "delegations."
+    // These are the full public keys for each KEYID listed in "delegations."
     <b>"keys_for_delegations": {KEYID-1: {"keytype: "ed25519", "keyval": KEYVAL},
         KEYID-2: {...}},</b>